-Project Action or Activity Potential Impacts Mitigation Measures Recommended Responsibility Timing and Frequency -Appropriate emergency wash area to be provided. -Information of chemical locations, contents, appropriate emergency response and other details to be readily accessible to site management, in the event of spill or injury. -Procedures in the handling of chemicals or other hazardous material and in event of emergency to be clearly posted on the container.
-6. Contractor should install secondary containment for fuel stored on site.
-7. Contractor should adopt pollution prevention measures relating to fuel and oil storage/dispensing arrangements, to prohibit other than emergency maintenance of equipment and vehicles on the site, and require usage of spillage trays during on-site refuelling of minor equipment.
-8. Waste oils arising from emergency servicing of construction equipment will be disposed of at a licensed recycling facility.
-9. All washing of vehicles, plant and tools to be carried out at designated areas within the work site which are provided with oil/grease traps.
-10. Contractor should abide by Public Health Act of 1975 and Regulations, in the provision of sanitary facilities for workers on site.
-11. Sewage will not be permitted to enter the drainage or coastal waters.
-12. Contractor should prohibit the use of worksite pit latrines.
-13. Requirements for provision of adequate non- polluting worksite sanitary facilities include provision of sufficient number of adequate toilet facilities on the site, connected to suitable treatment, or otherwise collected and disposed of.
-14. All workers to be required to use these facilities.
+Appropriate emergency wash area to be provided.
+Information of chemical locations, contents, appropriate emergency response and other details to be readily accessible to site management, in the event of spill or injury.
+Procedures in the handling of chemicals or other hazardous material and in event of emergency to be clearly posted on the container.
+Contractor should install secondary containment for fuel stored on site.
+Contractor should adopt pollution prevention measures relating to fuel and oil storage/dispensing arrangements, to prohibit other than emergency maintenance of equipment and vehicles on the site, and require usage of spillage trays during on-site refueling of minor equipment.
+Waste oils arising from emergency servicing of construction equipment will be disposed of at a licensed recycling facility.
+There should be no washing of vehicles on site, washing of plant and tools to be carried out at designated areas within the work site which are provided with oil/grease traps.
+3.2 Land and water pollution, public health hazards and reduction in amenity value, arising from inappropriate/inadequate sewage disposal practices.
+Contractor should abide by Public Health Act of 1975 and Regulations, in the provision of sanitary facilities for workers on site.
+Sewage will not be permitted to enter the drainage or coastal waters.
+Contractor should abide by Public Health Act of 1975 and Regulations, in the provision of sanitary facilities for workers on site.
+Sewage will not be permitted to enter the drainage system.
+Contractor should prohibit the use of worksite pit latrines.
+Requirements for provision of adequate non-polluting worksite sanitary facilities include provision of sufficient number of adequate toilet facilities on the site connected to suitable treatment, or otherwise collected and disposed of.
+All workers to be required to use these facilities.
 Workers who refuse are to be subject to dismissal.